Here’s some info that folks need sometimes on the sizing of olympic plates, including their diameter, hole size, and thickness.

-Nearly all the olympic plates we sell on this website, such as Troy, Intek, and others, are made for a snug fit.
+Nearly all the olympic plates we sell at Adamant Barbell, such as Troy, Intek, and others, are made for a snug fit.
 One exception is our “economy” plates that are clearly described on the product page as being a more sloppy fit than normal.
 The other exception is all York plates.
 Several years back they made the decision to make their holes a little larger, and they stuck with that decision.

 Virtually all the olympic bars we sell, including York, make their bar sleeves a perfect 50mm diameter.
+Even the bars ranging from $150-200 have this measurement right.
 You can count on that.
 The only exception would be when once in a while we have a certain specialty bar, like a “fat” bar made entirely with 2″ (50.8mm) pipe down the shaft and ends.
 In any case like that we will clearly note the issue in the product description, with a note on what plates and collars are needed for it, to avoid any compatibility headaches.

 Other fitness equipment retailers are often ignorant of the whole issue on sizing and just assume all olympic stuff will always fit each other.
 This is why it’s important to do your shopping with a company that understands what they sell.

 As far as “standard” plates, it depends on what you mean by standard.